UDAY-2997/UDAY-2997/README.md

 ## About me

 Hi there!
-I'm a skilled software developer with expertise in JavaScript, HTML, CSS.
+I'm Uday Veer Singh, a skilled software developer with expertise in JavaScript, HTML, CSS.
 My GitHub repositories showcase a diverse range of projects that highlight my experience and problem-solving skills.

 I'm always open to collaborating on new projects, so feel free to reach out if you're interested in working together!.